Gloria Kisch: Kisch's views on art

-She professed an interest in the power of art as healing, saying she was "interested in creating a magical presence which has curing properties."
-Her daughter, Rhona Kisch, also reported that "Gloria was drawn to the way these cultures used art to heal and embody the power of intimate relationships."

-As Kisch said in La Mamelle in summer 1975: "For a society which has lost its connection with the reasons for human existence, Art serves to reinstate what is important.
-In a society which often reverses the important and irrelevant, Art acts as a reminder of eternal values which have served mankind always.
+Throughout her life, Kisch traveled and read widely, and was inspired by various cultural traditions, religious art and objects.
+As she stated to Barbara Wilson in an interview in Current Magazine in 1975–76: "I'm interested in the esthetic quality of eternal timelessness, in ancient art—Greek, Egyptian, and Indian—that seems never outdated."
+She considered her art to be “spiritual in content,” noting that through the dissonance and harmony present in her sculptures, “I strive to create a place to elate the spirit.”
+She professed an interest in the curative power of art, stating "For a society which has lost its connection with the reasons for human existence, Art serves to reinstate what is important...Art acts as a reminder of eternal values which have served mankind always.
 Therefore, Art today acts as a curing agent.
 When we are convinced by Art our values are set straight again.
 Art cures by reinforcing the importance of our individual songs."

 Personal life

-Kisch had two children, Rhona and Theo, and two grandchildren.
+Kisch had two children and two grandchildren.

 Posthumous reception

 Following Kisch's death in 2014, there has been renewed interest in her work.
-A catalogue of her metal flower sculptures, Immortal Flowers, was published by dieFirma and bookdummypress in 2019 in conjunction with an exhibition of her work at dieFirma's New York gallery.
+A catalogue of her sculptures, Immortal Flowers, was published by dieFirma and bookdummypress in 2019 in conjunction with an exhibition of her work at dieFirma's New York gallery.
+Since 2021, Kisch's work has been presented by Salon 94.

 Public collections

-Kisch's work now resides in the collections of many institutions in the U.S. and abroad:
+Kisch's works are in the collections of many institutions in the U.S. and abroad: